bailletced/fort-lisa-skript/doc/stats.md

   ATTACK-2: 10
   ATTACK-2_MULTIPLIER: 0.5
 ```
-If we use `player_stat_item` on ATTACK-2 stat, following computation will be performed:
+If we use `player_stat_compute` on ATTACK-2 stat, following computation will be performed:
 **\<baseSkillAttack-2> + \<playerAttack>*\<skillAttack-2Multiplier>**
  = 10 + 10*0.5
  = 15